Matt-Ackerman/mnlacrosseml/README.md

     python3 manage.py runserver

 TODO:

+A chron job runs once every day:
+    1. grabs the gameday from the slider that just happened
+    2. adds to past predictions table with the prediction and correctness of it
+    1. grabs the next existing gameday from gameday slider
+    2. populates the upcoming table with it

+all the website does is show the gameday that shows up automatically on the hubs slider page
+    1. puts all the games for that day into the upcoming games table along with a prediction
+    2. appends all the games for the last gameday into the p

+    the chron job, which runs each day at 10 am, creates it

+    1. capture actual past game results and add them to past-predictions.csv
+    2. add them to the ml-dataset.csv as well

     when the app is ran
         1. every day at 5 pm, it updates to grab predictions for the next 2 days and stores them in an 'upcoming-predictions' file